HarritonResearchLab/learning/python_lessons/nyc_trees/README.md

 * Statistics: is the mean number of trees in each borough significantly different to the mean number of trees in each borough?
 Is the species distribution significantly different between the boroughs?

 Tips:
-* If relative paths are troublesome, accessing the raw .csv data file is handy (click view raw on GitHub)
+* If relative paths are troublesome, accessing the raw .csv data file is handy (click the "raw" option on GitHub and use that link as the data path).

 Happy coding!